mi2e-K/Iba1Counter/README.md

 > intensity.
 > All thresholds were fixed within
 > each staining/imaging batch so that intergroup density differences reflect biology
 > rather than per-image rescaling.
-Detections were reviewed visually
-> and manually corrected under blinded conditions when needed.
 Density
 > (cells/mm²) and Iba1+ area fraction are reported.